 Pros

-- Contains plenty of ingredients that contribute to heightened focus and concentration
+• Contains plenty of ingredients that contribute to heightened focus and concentration

-- Will also bring various other benefits to the brain like sharper memory and better mood, but won’t be as potent as Qualia Mind
+• Will also bring various other benefits to the brain like sharper memory and better mood, but won’t be as potent as Qualia Mind

-- No real concern with side effects, unless abused
+• No real concern with side effects unless abused

-- One of the most popular nootropic brands on the market (you’ve probably seen commercials)
+• One of the most popular nootropic brands on the market (you’ve probably seen commercials)

-- 100% Vegan, Non-GMO, Gluten-Free
+• 100% Vegan, Non-GMO, Gluten-Free

-- Solid combination of Vitamins, including B-complex vitamins
+• Solid combination of Vitamins, including B-complex vitamins

-- Less expensive than Qualia Mind due to the smaller dosages
+• Less expensive than Qualia Mind due to the smaller dosages

-- Bacopa Monnieri, Rhodiola Rosea, and Ginkgo Biloba are a powerful trio
+• Bacopa Monnieri, Rhodiola Rosea, and Ginkgo Biloba are a powerful trio

-- Tyrosine, Theanine, and Taurine are three powerful amino acids
+• Tyrosine, Theanine, and Taurine are three powerful amino acids

-- Theobromine can be a solid source of energy
+• Theobromine can be a solid source of energy

 Cons

-- Contains 90mg of caffeine, which is nearly 25% of the daily recommended amount
+• Contains 90mg of caffeine, which is nearly 25% of the daily recommended amount

-- Still expensive, despite being their cheaper formula
+• Still expensive, despite being their cheaper formula

-- Many of the ingredients are low-dosed
+• Many of the ingredients are low-dosed

-- Hope you’re ready to consume five capsules every serving!
+• Hope you’re ready to consume five capsules every serving!

-- Cheaper alternatives exist, and some of them are more effective than Qualia Focus
+• Cheaper alternatives exist, and some of them are more effective than Qualia Focus

 Claims vs. Reality

-When looking at nootropics, you’ll come across three major groups of supplements — the ones that are proven, the ones that are terrible, and the ones that fall somewhere in-between.
+When looking at nootropics, you’ll come across three major groups of supplements — the ones that are proven, the ones that are terrible, and the ones that fall somewhere in between.

-With Qualia Focus, I wouldn’t call it a terrible supplement because there are some out there that are far, far, far worse.
+With Qualia Focus, we wouldn’t call it a terrible supplement because there are some out there that are far, far, far worse.
 At the same time, Qualia Focus does come with various flaws and contains a variety of unproven ingredients.

 Qualia Focus Alternatives

+We have several alternative options we think you’d enjoy more than Qualia Focus.
 The truth is there are plenty of nootropics available on the market today, and we’ll continue to see more released each year.
-Some will fail, some will find success, and others will reset the industry and set a new standard for nootropic brands.
+Some will fail, some will succeed, and others will reset the industry and set a new standard for nootropic brands.

 We’ve come across three major players in the nootropic world that easily beat Qualia Focus in both performance and price — Performance Lab Mind, Mind Lab Pro, and HVMN Rise (in no particular order).